 If you are a history buff and love exploring old architecture then Mandawa is the place that you must visit at least once in your life.
 Mandawa is a quaint little town that can easily be explored on foot.
 The city is famous for its various havelis and the Mandawa Fort, which was built by Thakur Nawal Singh in 1755 AD.
 Mandawa is home to numerous grand havelis such as the Hanuman Prasad Goenka Haveli, the Murmuria Haveli, the Gulab Rai Ladia Haveli and the Goenka Double Haveli.
 All these havelis are decked out with wonderfully painted frescoes on the walls and ceilings.

 Said to be the cleanest city of the nation and the city beautiful, Chandigarh is heaven for vacationers of all sorts.
-This metropolitan offers something to everyone from children to old age, from a budget traveler to affluent tourist.
+This metropolitan has got something for everyone from kids to old age, from a budget traveller to affluent tourist.
 From amazing nightlife to nature this union territory has something for everyone.
 All you need is a weekend to explore this wonderful metropolitan.

 There are very few national parks in India that can offer you a larger than life view from the top like the movie “Mowgli”.
 Situated just a few hours away from Delhi, Ramthambore is a haven for wildlife and nature lovers.
 This 275 km² national wildlife sanctuary is one of the most excellent places in India to see tigers in their natural habitat.
 Ramthambore is one of the most filmed wildlife reserves in the globe because it is home to animals like sloth bear, leopard, jackal, mongoose, sambar, chital, boars, mongoose, Indian Hare, nilgai, gazelle, monitor lizards, and loads of birds.
 Ranthambore was acknowledged as a wildlife sanctuary in the year 1955 and became a part of Project Tiger in the year 1973.